funky-station/funky-station/SOP.md

 * The following jobs require permission from Central Command before hiring/transfer is done: Blueshield and the Nanotrasen Representative.
 The same applies to any functionally identical job with another title;
 * All new hires to the Security Department, and Legal Sub-Department, are to be mindshield implanted and fully checked for unauthorized materials or suspicious communications.
 ## Firing/Demotion Policies
-* In the case of a full dismissal, the relevant ID is to be terminated;
+* In the case of a full dismissal, the relevant ID is to be terminated by disabling all access and storing it in a secure location;
 * In the case of a demotion, Civilian-level access is recommended.
 Alternatively, jobs such as Janitor or Clown may also be used;
 * No dismissals or demotions are to be performed without authorization from the relevant Head of Staff or Captain.
 See Chain of Command for how to handle dismissing a member of Command;
 * Personnel are to report to the Head of Personnel for dismissal/demotion.
 Failure to do so will lead to Security detaining them forcefully;